Nu-invariants of extra-twisted connected sums: Computing the extended

-In this section, we apply a variation formula for $\eta$-invariants on manifolds with boundary by Dai and Freed~\cite[Thm~1.9]{DF}.
-Similar formulas in the case where the boundary operator is invertible have been established by Cheeger~\cite[Section~8]{Ch} and Bismut-Cheeger~\cite[Thm~6.36]{BCh4}.
-Dai and Freed actually interpret the reduced $\eta$-invariant in~$\R/\Z$ with respect to a certain class of possible boundary conditions as a section of the dual of the determinant line bundle of the fibrewise boundary operators, equipped with the Quillen metric and the Bismut-Freed connection.
-Because we have fixed the boundary condition in Section~\ref{sec:moddirac}, we recover the reduced $\eta$-invariant as an $\R/\Z$-valued function.
+In this section, we apply a variation formula for \etainvts on manifolds with boundary by Dai and Freed~\cite[Theorem~1.9]{DF}.
+Similar formulas in the case where the boundary operator is invertible have been established by Cheeger \cite[Section~8]{Ch} and Bismut and Cheeger~\cite[Theorem~6.36]{BCh4}.
+Dai and Freed actually interpret the reduced \etainvt in~$\R/\Z$ with respect to a certain class of possible boundary conditions as a section of the dual of the determinant line bundle of the fibrewise boundary operators, equipped with the Quillen metric and the Bismut-Freed connection.
+Because we have fixed the boundary condition in Section~\ref{2.g}, we recover the reduced \etainvt as an $\R/\Z$-valued function.